-Aspiring dental students can prepare for dental school by participating in a pre-dental program offered by 4-year colleges and universities.
+Aspiring dental students can prepare for dental school by participating in a pre-dental program offered by a 4-year college or university.

 Consider the following when looking for a school with a pre-dental program: